This article was updated in July 2022

 Respect your team’s time by keeping the meeting on schedule.
 Sales reps meticulously plan their days so they can squeeze in the maximum number of customer calls and emails, so set the tone so that your meeting cadence reliably sticks to its time slot.

-If you notice meetings go over, consider saving questions or comments for designated moments in the meeting or reducing the number of topics each meeting covers.
-Revisit your sales meeting agenda by asking for attendee feedback to learn which topics are most valuable.
-You don’t want to cut important conversations short, but you also need to keep an eye on time, and this is a delicate balance.
+If you’ve noticed that previous meetings have tended to go over time, consider saving questions or comments for designated moments in the meeting or reducing the number of topics each meeting covers.
+Regularly review your standard sales meeting agenda by asking for attendee feedback to learn which topics are most valuable.
+You don’t want to cut important conversations short, but you also need to keep an eye on time — it’s a delicate balance.

 Make every instance of your meeting count or risk your team joking that they survived another meeting that could have been an email.
 Indeed, email can be an effective, concise way to communicate with your team when it comes to quick company updates or plan changes.